MinchinWeb/blog.minchin.ca/content/20141025-failure-or-blame.md

 tags: Quotes

 > If you work in an organization, the underlying rule is simple: People are not
->a fraid of failure, they’re afraid of blame.
+> afraid of failure, they’re afraid of blame.
 >
 > -- Seth Godin